doekenorg/decorate-php/README.md

 Do you enjoy using decorators in PHP, but hate having to implement one with large amounts of methods?
 Then this is the plugin for you!
-You can now quickly create a (final or abstract) class from an interface with all the methods already implemented and forwarded to decorated instance.
+You can now quickly create a (final or abstract) class from an interface with all the methods already implemented and forwarded to the next instance.
 This little time saver lets you get on with the things you enjoy.

 ## Installation